morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 university department, and some reciprocal exchanges between OpenVIDIA and NVIDIA.

+Personally, I love the insights coming from the likes of Collins and Mulkay, looking not at how science *ought to* work, but at how it *does* work, in practice, in the ground.
+Harry Collins provided some of the most thoughtful and valuable commentaries on GOFAI, in 1990's "Artificial Experts", and again on language in AI in 2018's "Artifictional Intelligence" (much of which is directly relevant to large language model work).
+Both are well worth a read.
+I truly hope that constructive criticisms like these continue from the social sciences as well as within the field.

 ## The alternative: bricolage in science

 Not all science is Big Science.
 Even Weinberg, arguably its biggest advocate,